 Time-limited Proxy

-A time-limited proxy empowers another individual or organization to speak for the absent member.
-Time-limited proxies empower the proxy participant to represent the originating individual for the period of time designated in the proxy (for instance, the duration of a WGM).
+A time-limited proxy empowers another individual to speak for the absent member.
+Time-limited proxies empower the proxy holder to represent the originating individual for the period of time designated in the proxy (for instance, the duration of a WGM).

 Proxy-holders may participate and vote on all issues on behalf of the issuing individual subject to the constraints in the proxy.

-[Process Improvement suggests that the time-limited proxy be restricted to individuals in attendance at the meeting.]
+The time-limited proxy holder is restricted to individuals in attendance at the meeting.

 Issue-limited Proxy